Attention Overload: Choice under Attention Overload

-When $\mu$ is clearly defined, we omit the subscript $\mu$ for convenience.
-In deterministic attention models, the attention that one alternative receives is either zero or one, i.e., whether it is being considered or not.
-However, in stochastic environments, attention is probabilistic: this means that the attention one alternative receives may not necessary be a zero-or-one dichotomy.
-We regard it as the \textit{attention frequency} of an alternative.
+$\phi_\mu(a|S)$ represents the total probability that $a$ attracts attention in $S$.
+Whenever $\mu$ is clear from the context, we will omit the subscript $\mu$ to reduce notation.
+In deterministic attention models, the attention that one alternative receives is either zero or one (i.e., whether it is being considered or not).
+However, in stochastic environments, attention is probabilistic: this means that the attention one alternative receives may not be binary.

-When consumers are overwhelmed by an abundance of options, every product competes for attention.
-This implies that as the number of alternatives increases, the competition gets more fierce: the attention frequency to a product should weakly decrease when the set of available alternatives is expanded by adding more options to it.
-We call this property \textit{Attention Overload}, which is our core novel identifying restriction in this paper.
+When decision makers are overwhelmed by an abundance of options, every choice alternative competes for attention.
+This implies that as the number of alternatives increases, the competition gets more fierce: the attention frequency to a product should decrease weakly when the set of available alternatives is expanded by adding more options.
+We call this property \textit{Attention Overload}, the novel nonparametric identifying restriction in this paper.

-\begin{Assumption}[Attention Overload] For any $a \in T \subseteq S$, $ \phi( a| S) \leq \phi(a|T)$. \end{Assumption}
+\begin{Assumption}[Attention Overload] For any $a \in T \subseteq S$, $ \phi_\mu( a| S) \leq \phi_\mu(a|T)$. \end{Assumption}

-Note that if we allow the consideration set to be empty, then we should also require that the frequency of paying attention to nothing increases when the choice set expands.
-This is related to the choice overload behavioral phenomenon, which we further investigate in Section \ref{subsection:Default Option and Choice Overload}.
-At this point we exclude the possibility of paying attention to nothing for simplicity.

-We say that an attention rule $\mu$ satisfies attention overload if its corresponding attention frequency is monotonic in the sense of Assumption \ref{assumption:Attention Overload}.
-Section \ref{section:Related Literature} lists several choice models satisfying Assumption \ref{assumption:Attention Overload}, and also discusses our main results in light of the related literature.
-For example, in \citet{Manzini-Mariotti_2014_ECMA} the attention frequency is held fixed.
-Another example is the random competition filter, which is a major special case of our model.
+If we allow the consideration set to be empty, then we should also require that the frequency of paying attention to nothing increases when the choice set expands.
+This is related to the choice overload behavioral phenomenon.
+At this point, we exclude the possibility of paying attention to nothing for simplicity (i.e., $\mu(\emptyset|S)=0$ for all $ S \in \mathcal{D}$).
+An attention rule $\mu$ satisfies attention overload if its corresponding attention frequency is monotonic in the sense of Assumption \ref{assumption:Attention Overload}.
+Section \ref{section: Comparison to Other Limited Attention Models} compares and contrasts Assumption \ref{assumption:Attention Overload} with other choice models in the literature (see also Section SA.1 in the supplemental appendix).

 Given the nonparametric attention overload restriction in Assumption \ref{assumption:Attention Overload}, the choice rule can be defined accordingly.
-A decision maker who follows the attention overload choice model maximizes her utility according to a preference ordering $\succ$ under each realized consideration set.
+A (rational) decision maker who follows the attention overload choice model maximizes her utility according to a preference ordering $\succ$ under each realized consideration set.